 While representing clients in divorce or family law proceedings, the other complicated and emotional issue is child access.
 If you are a parent divorcing or separating, you need a skilled family lawyer or divorce lawyer to make sure your custody rights are protected.

-With my over 20 years of experience as a family lawyer in Toronto and as a mother of two children, I have an understanding of the needs, emotional and financial implications divorce or separation can have on families.
+With over 20 years of experience as a family lawyer in Toronto, North York & Scarborough, and as a mother of two children, I have a deep understanding of the emotional and financial impact that divorce or separation can have on families.

 What is Child Access or Visitation Right?